 - A three-year grant from W.K.
 Kellogg Foundation was awarded to fund the project.

 - Project PR will also partner with 5 HBCUs (Historically Black Colleges and Universities) to encourage more males to pursue careers in education: Tuskegee University, The University of Arkansas at Pine Bluff, Southern University and A&M College, Alcorn State University, and Claflin University.

-There’s a misconception, which has been perpetuated in white savior films for years, that troubled black students (males especially) can learn from and gravitate towards anyone who panders to our plight.
-And the numbers show that that’s not true.
-From personal experience, I know for a fact that black boys need us, black men, educating, mentoring, and guiding them in the direction that they need to go.
+There’s a misconception, which has been perpetuated in white savior films for years, that troubled Black students (males especially) can learn from and gravitate towards anyone who panders to our plight.
+The numbers show that that’s not true.
+From personal experience, I know for a fact that Black boys need us, Black men, educating, mentoring, and guiding them in the direction that they need to go.
 When they’re in a classroom learning about history that’s not their own and from educators who don’t genuinely care about what happens to them when they leave, they tend to act out and/or throw in the towel.
 That’s why we have to step up, not only because our boys are crying out for help, but because of the unspoken bond and respect that they have for us.

 Salute to the brothers who are setting a great example and preparing our youth.